Kelmar/serval/README.md

-This is currently an experiamental language that I'm developing.
+This is currently an experimental language that I'm developing.
 That may change in the future.

 # Goals
 ## Syntax